Engineering and Science Library and Information Studies

 Master of Information Studies provides students with in-depth understanding of the creation, evaluation, collection, organisation, utilisation and dissemination of information in the contemporary information environment.

 This distance learning programme, offered in collaboration with Charles Sturt University, Australia, is supplemented by local tutorials.
-The obtained academic qualification has full recognition by Australian Library and Information Association and internationally by other library associations.
+The obtained academic qualification has full recognition by Australian Library and Information Association (ALIA).

-Graduate Diploma of Information Studies is the Intermediate Exit Award of Master of Information Studies.
+Upon special request, students can choose to exit at Graduate Diploma level and will receive the CSU Graduate Diploma of Information Studies (which is the Intermediate Award of Master of Information Studies).

 >Credit exemption would be given to students with relevant academic qualifications in library and information management and/or working experience.

 In the 21st century, the library field is undergoing numerous changes that are redefining the traditional roles of and job opportunities for information professionals.
-Factors responsible for the changing nature of library field include the emergence of new technologies, changing user expectations, etc. In order to respond to the ongoing changes, the HKU SPACE collaborated with the Charles Sturt University, Australia (CSU) delivers the undergraduate and postgraduate programmes of information studies for the prospective information professionals to equip their skills to meet the increasingly needs from diverse users.
-The programmes are conducted in distance learning mode supplemented by local tutorials.
-The qualification awarded has the full recognition by the Australian Library and Information Association (ALIA) and internationally by other professional bodies such as American Library Association (ALA) as a librarian.
+Factors responsible for the changing nature of the library field include the emergence of new technologies, changing user expectations, etc. In order to respond to the ongoing changes, HKU SPACE collaborated with Charles Sturt University, Australia (CSU) delivering undergraduate and postgraduate programmes of information studies for prospective information professionals to equip their skills to meet the increasing needs of diverse users.

-Students holding Diploma of Teacher Librarianship or Bachelor of Information Studies and Graduate Diploma of Information Studies receive special credit exemption.
+Students holding Diploma of Teacher Librarianship or Bachelor of Information Studies or Graduate Diploma of Information Studies will receive a special credit exemption.